lynx-x-ray-observatory/soxs/doc/source/command_line/background.rst

     optional arguments:
-      -h, --help            show this help message and exit --clobber             Overwrite an existing file with the same name.
+      -h, --help            show this help message and exit --overwrite           Overwrite an existing file with the same name.
       --dither_shape DITHER_SHAPE
                             The shape of the dither pattern: square, circle, or None.
 Default: square